Vandermode/ERRNet/README.md

 # ERRNet

-The implementation of CVPR 2019 paper "Single Image Reflection Removal Exploiting Misaligned Training Data and Network Enhancements"
+The implementation of CVPR 2019 paper "Single Image Reflection Removal Exploiting Misaligned Training Data and Network Enhancements" [arxiv](https://arxiv.org/abs/1904.00637)

-## Outlines
+## Highlights

 * Our network can extract the background image layer devoid of reflection artifacts, as in the example: